History > Immigration to America Begins

 Changing Conditions from the mid-1880's

-New waves of emigration began in 1886 and continued until the outbreak of World War I. These emigrants were driven primarily by economic reasons, including a growing population constrained by a shortage of land, poor harvests and a famine in 1891-92.
+New waves of emigration began in 1886 and continued until the outbreak of World War I. These emigrants were driven primarily by economic reasons, including a growing population constrained by a shortage of land, poor harvests, and a famine in 1891-92.
 They were also drawn to America by encouraging letters from family and friends who frequently offered their financial support for transportation.

 Beginning with the fourteen scouts in 1874, German migration from Russia eventually reached massive proportions.
-By 1920, 303,532 first and second generation German Russians resided in the United States alone.
+By 1920, 303,532 first and second-generation German Russians resided in the United States alone.

 Beginning with the fourteen scouts in 1874, German migration from Russia eventually reached massive proportions.
-By 1920, 303,532 first and second generation German Russians resided in the United States alone.
+By 1920, 303,532 first and second-generation German Russians resided in the United States alone.

 Leaving Home

-Leaving one's ancestral village for one of the America's was often viewed by those departing, and those remaining, as an act of separation that would last forever.
-Nearly as final as death itself.
-An application for permissions to leave the colony had to first be obtained from the village Gemeinde (council).
-If approved the council provided an authorization stating the applicant owed no taxes or other debts.
-This authorization was necessary to apply for passport from the Russian government in Saratov.
+An application for permission to leave the colony must first be obtained from the village Gemeinde (council).
+If approved, the council provided an authorization stating the applicant owed no taxes or other debts.
+This authorization was necessary to apply for a passport from the Russian government in Saratov.
 Either a short-term or long-term passport could be obtained.
-Most people chose the short-term passport as it was less expensive and they knew it was unlikely they would ever return to Russia.
+Most people chose the short-term passport, knowing it was less expensive and returning to Russia was unlikely.
 The process took about two months.

 The Volga Russians were different from earlier German immigrants.
 Their speech was laced with Russianisms, and German-Americans considered their dialects archaic.
 Along with their English-speaking neighbors, German-Americans referred to them as Russians and to their settlements as Russian towns.
 They were at the bottom of the social ladder and performed jobs that others avoided.
 Women were domestics; men worked as laborers, on railroad construction, or farmed.
 All who encountered them, however, admired their ability to work.